sanjanav2102/CounterApp-Testing/README.md

 - Floating Action buttons with icons.
 - onPressed function
-- unitary and multiple testing (test, group, except)
+- unitary and multiple testing (test, group, except) PART 2
+- TextEditingController
+- TextField, keyBoardType, decoration
+- Retriveing the value in the textfield
+- Keys for unique identification of elements/wifgets

 ## Screenshots
 ### Unitary and Group testing basics